julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 ---
 layout: single
 title: "Smoke Cleansing vs. Smudging"
-description: "A respectful global guide to smoke cleansing traditions around the world, how they differ from Indigenous smudging, and which herbs are safe to burn."
+description: "A global guide to smoke cleansing traditions around the world, how they differ from Indigenous smudging, and which herbs are safe to burn."
 excerpt: "A respectful global guide to smoke cleansing traditions and how they differ from Indigenous smudging, plus safe worldwide herbs and historical practices."
 permalink: /smoke-cleansing-vs-smudging/
 categories: [witchcraft-ritual]